jpgoldberg/toy-crypto-math/_sources/modules/birthday.rst.txt

 (whose birthdays are uniformly distributed among 365 days of the year) for there to be at least a 0.5 probability of there being at least one pair of individuals who share the same birthday.

-The function that returns a propbably is named :func:`P`, and the one that returns a quantile is named :func:`Q`.
+The function that returns a probability is named :func:`P`, and the one that returns a quantile is named :func:`Q`.
 This follows the R conventions [:cite:label:`RProject`]